Local SEO Featured

 • Update pricing seasonally (winter demand = higher emergency rates)

 OpenAI’s ChatGPT search integration launched in late 2025.
-By mid-2026, we expect it to capture 10-15% of emergency service searches—especially among younger demographics (18-35 years old).
+By mid-2026, we expect it to handle 10-15% of emergency service searches, skewed toward younger users (18-35).

 User: “I’m locked out of my apartment in Denver.
 Who should I call?”